 Your motor may burn out when the amperage on it has been overloaded, or someone has held the RC car down while pressing on the throttle.
 An ESC will usually burn up when the current is too high, not enough cooling has been provided, or simply getting too dirty and shorted.

 The reasons behind your motor and ESC burning out can be extremely varied, with many people not fully understanding the impact of their actions on the circuits inside their cars.
 We always recommend that you become completely familiar with the reasons an ESC and motor burnout to prevent the worst.

 What Are the Reasons That an ESC Can Burn Up?

 Motor burnout is much more likely to happen than ESC burnout, as the wear and tear on the motor are much more than on the ESC.
 However, when the ESC does burn out, it can be for many reasons, each one easily burning out the next ESC that you install in your RC car.

-We recommend becoming familiar with the seven most common reasons that your ESC has burnt out and why you should check these things before replacing the ESC.
+I recommend becoming familiar with the seven most common reasons that your ESC has burnt out and why you should check these things before replacing the ESC.
 We have seen several people that have been severely burned as they always replace the ESC without ever actually fixing the cause of burnout.

 Current Too High

 Current is the total amperage of the power entering the ESC or any other electric system of the RC car.
 Every component is rated up to a certain level of amperage, above which the circuits on the part begin to break and will no longer work properly.

 A high current can be caused by the battery being shorted during operation, the motor overheating, or even feedback from the motor not being properly absorbed.
 The ESC has some safety systems for these issues, but if the amperage becomes too much for a split second, the ESC will completely fail.